 requests the Secretary-General

-to bring to the attention of the Plenipotentiary Conference (Guadalajara, 2010) the need to allocate a specific budget for Iraq as from the beginning of 2011.
+to bring to the attention of the Plenipotentiary Conference (Dubai, 2018) the need to allocate a specific budget for Iraq as from the beginning of 2019.

 Reasons: To update Resolution 51 to reflect developments and Resolution 193 of the Plenipotentiary Conference.